zowe/docs-site/docs/troubleshoot/verify-fingerprint.md

 To provide system programmers with the ability to check that the `ROOT_DIR` has not been altered, Zowe provides a verify tool which comprises a script file `zowe-verify-authenticity.sh` and the files it needs to check the release contents.

-If you have Zowe version 1.13 or higher the verify tool is delivered with Zowe, but you can still download the verify tool if required.
+If you have Zowe version 1.14 or higher the verify tool is delivered with Zowe, but you can still download the verify tool if required.

-If you have an earlier Zowe version you can obtain the script and use it to verify a `ROOT_DIR` for 1.9, 1.10, 1.11 and 1.12.
+If you have an earlier Zowe version you can obtain the script and use it to verify a `ROOT_DIR` for 1.9, 1.10, 1.11, 1.12 and 1.13.

-## Step 1: Obtain the verify tool (Prior to v1.13)
+## Step 1: Obtain the verify tool (Prior to v1.14)

 1. Start a USS terminal session with the z/OS system where Zowe is installed.
 2. Create a new, writable local directory, for example, `/u/username/hash`.
 3. Go to the [zowe.org](https://www.zowe.org/) downloads page.
-4. Select the `fingerprint.zip` file.
+4. Select the `fingerprint.zip` or `fingerprint.7z` file as preferred.
 <!-- there will be a link or button somewhere for this -->
 5. Download this file to a system where you can unzip it, either your workstation or your z/OS USS directory `/u/username/hash` by using FTP or a similar file-transfer utility.
 6. When you transfer the zip file between systems, you must use binary transfer mode.